kdgdkd/ramiho/README.md

 There are three ways of working with ramiho: terminal interface, command line interface, and with audio feedback.

 ### with terminal interface
-When you launch ramiho without arguments, it will open ramiho's terminal interface.
+When ramiho is launched without arguments, it will load ramiho's terminal interface.
 This is the main interface for ramiho.
+You will see the Help header with the list of available commands, and the list of MIDI ports and connexions.
 In English, it should look similar to this:
 ![ramiho_terminal](https://edpanfleto.com/kdgdkd/git/ramiho_terminal.png "ramiho terminal" )
-Numbers 4, 7 and 8 will open submenus.
+There is already one connexion set, but you'd like to connect device number 2 to device number 4; enter **+24** [like this](https://edpanfleto.com/kdgdkd/git/ramiho_connect.png "ramiho connect" ).
+If you are happy with the current connexions and want to save them for later use, enter **4** to open the [Favorite Connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnx.png "Favorite Connexions" ) submenu; mine is in Spanish.
+Enter **03** (0 for saving, 3 is the file number) to [save connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxsave.png "Save Connexions" ) into file svdcnx3.
+Next time you enter ramiho, you'll just need to go to the Favorite Connexions submenu, and enter **3** to [load connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxload.png "Load Connexions" ) file svdcnx3.

 ### with command line
 You can access the main features through the command line interface.
 To show all available commands type